CQCL/tierkreis/docs/source/tutorial/inputs.md

 ```

 If instead we wanted to have a single output containing a nested structure `FibData`
-then we would initialise the graph builder as follows:
+then we would initialize the graph builder as follows:

 ```{code-cell} ipython3
 class FibData(NamedTuple):